anonymousauthor777/BHMK-D-23-00005/README.md

 # run_stan.R
 Runs the Stan models.

 Folders sender and receiver contain the Stan models described in Section 2 of the paper.
 The remainder of the files contain functions for data manipulation and that are needed before run the Stan models.
+Running saving_structure.R will save the named list needed by Stan.